Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 ![Authorizations](../../Assets/Screenshots/Payments/Authorizations/LISTAuthorizations.png "[Authorizations]")

 1. Check the authorization transaction status in the *Status* column.
 The status displays the current stage in the payment process.

-   > [INFO] You can use the status ID prefixed below to filter the list.
+   > [Info] You can use the status ID prefixed below to filter the list.
 The following statuses are available:

     - **1 - Preparing**
         The transaction has been created but is not yet transferred.